-- Members cannot write a blog in an official capacity unless sanctioned and minuted by the Board i.e. representing the views of HGC.
+- Members cannot write a blog in an official capacity unless sanctioned and minuted by the Committee i.e. representing the views of HGC.

 If however, they give a personal opinion as an experienced person in a particular field, they must state that this is solely their view and not the view of HGC.

 Members must not use any HGC logo or other copyright material that infers official endorsement of a photograph, article, document or opinion.